-BEFORE You get started counting you should make sure that you are running Artisan POS 4.4.54 or later.
-There have been critical program updates that are required before you count your inventory.
+BEFORE you get started counting, you should make sure that you are running the latest release of Artisan POS.
+You can check here for the latest published version.
+It is always better to be on the latest version in case there have been critical program updates that could affect your inventory.
 Please email or call support if you do not have this version.

 The gist of this step involves setting up a laptop station or printing tally sheets and making sure all the outstanding transactions that have happened in the real world have happened in Artisan.

-- The most important is to make sure you don’t have any Pending Stock Corrections.
-Make Sure you reconcile these before accepting your counts.
-If you don’t then Artisan will assume that all these corrections are correct and clear them out for you.
+- The most important step is to make sure you don’t have any Pending Stock Corrections.
+Make sure you reconcile these before accepting your counts.
+If you don’t, then Artisan will assume that all these corrections are correct and will clear them out for you.
 Remember that if you don’t like the Pending Stock Corrections feature, you can turn it off in settings.
 Turning it off will also accept all the pending corrections.

 - Counting in One Session vs. Counting In Batches?

-This is a very important question and you must know the answer before you proceed.
+This is a very important question, and you must know the answer before you proceed.
 If you have a small store and you think you can count everything within one day, then you should count in One Session.
-If you store is larger and you have to interrupt your counting to conduct sales for a day or week, then you can instead Count in Batches.
+If your store is larger and you have to interrupt your counting to conduct sales for a day or week, then you can instead count in batches.
 The downside of counting in batches is that you need to count all the units of the same item in the same session so that Artisan can combine the totals.
-See details.

-For example if you scan one of an item in the front of the store, then accept your counts, and then later you scan one of the item in the back of the store, this will enter a total of ONE for this item and is probably not what you want.
+For example, if you scan one item in the front of the store, then accept your counts, and then later you scan one of the items in the back of the store, this will enter a total of ONE for this item and is probably not what you want.

 - Accept Counts, Reset Uncounted Items

-The batch process works like this, say you are counting on 3 consecutive Sundays:
+The batch process works like this.
+For example, you are counting on three consecutive Sundays: